evermind-zz/android_backup_project/.github/README.md

 --no-perms                  do not backup set permissions of that app.
---single-app                only backup this single app. eg: --single-app org.videolan.vlc --system-apps               include system apps in backup --update-tools              force updating tools via git.
-At the moment tar and busybox --use-busybox-selinux       force to use selinux busybox version on some systems --help                      Display this help
+--single-app                only backup this single app. eg: --single-app org.videolan.vlc --system-apps               include system apps in backup --system-apps-only          include only system apps in backup --update-tools              force updating tools via git.
+At the moment tar and busybox --use-busybox-selinux       force to use selinux busybox version on some systems --help                      Display this help --list-apps-only            list apps only that might be backup

 some examples:
 ==========